agalwood/Motrix/README.md

 ### Linux

-You can download the AppImage (for all Linux distributions) package or snap or just build from source code to install Motrix (Please read the **Build** section).
+You can download the AppImage (for all Linux distributions) package or snap to install Motrix.

+The latest version of Motrix AppImage requires you to manually perform desktop integration.

+> Desktop Integration
+> Since electron-builder 21 desktop integration is not a part of produced AppImage file.
+> [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) is the recommended way to integrate AppImages.

 Motrix has been listed on [Snapcraft](https://snapcraft.io/motrix) , Ubuntu users recommend downloading from the Snap Store.